Everyone aged 66 and over living permanently in the State is entitled to the

 Where free travel can be used

-Free travel is available on Iarnród Éireann, Bus Éireann, Dublin Bus,
+Free travel is available on most Iarnród Éireann, Bus Éireann, Dublin

-Dart and Luas Services and on certain private bus and ferry services.
-You may
+Bus, Dart and Luas Services and on certain private bus and ferry services.
+Free

-also travel free of charge on certain cross-border services between Ireland and
+of charge on certain cross-border services between Ireland and Northern

 If you are permanently living on any of the Aran Islands, you may get up to